friedavocadoes/lpu-wifi-autologin/readme.md

 # Auto Login to LPU WiFi

-A simple Python script to automate login to LPU WiFi network.
+A simple Python script to automate login to LPU WiFi networks like `LPU Hostels`, `LPUWIRELESS`, `LPU Block-34`, etc.

+### I assure you there are no kinds of spyware or data stealers in this script, you may check the code yourself or use AI to verify safety.

-## How to Use (Read the whole thing T-T)
+## How to Use (Read the whole thing pls)

 1. Download the lastest Release of `lpu-wifi-autologin.exe` from [Releases](https://github.com/friedavocadoes/lpu-wifi-autologin/releases).